StatisticsNZ/demlife/README.md

 The package is still under development.

-Install `dembase` from github with:
+Install `demlife` from github with:
 ```{r, echo = FALSE}
 library(devtools)
 install_github("statisticsnz/demlife")